ammaraslam10/JGameEngine/README.md

 | [`void audioRemove(String path)`](#) <br/> Stop playing an audio & remove it's resources. |  |

 ###  Collision
 A tool is provided to effortlessly handle collisions by taking collisions as events.
 An area can be masked (relative to Game Space or a Game Object).
 A class that extends from `JGameEngine.Object` and implements `JGameEngine.Collision` can create a collisionMask and add it to the Game Space.
+A mask would be any area that will result in a collision, See `void collisionMaskDebug()`.
 When something touches the Game Object after this, the implementable function `void collision(Object with)` is called.
 Only rectangular and circular masks are currently supported.
 Sample code:

 ```java